web3privacy/docs/docs/membership/org-benefits.md

 ### Personal membership for your people

-We are primarily a community initiavity, based on individuals, so each membership for organisations includes a certain number of free [Personal memberships](/membership/#personal-membership) for your employees, developers or other stakeholders.
+We are primarily a community initiative, based on individuals, so each membership for organisations includes a certain number of free [Personal memberships](/membership/#personal-membership) for your employees, developers or other stakeholders.

 ### Special support group for member organizations